splendo/kaluga/bluetooth/README.md

 ### Notes
 There is a major difference when it comes to default reported device emissions between Android and iOS.
 Android will report multiple emissions of the same device, as iOS will filter them out.

-To make the API consistent between both platforms under the hood, we enable for iOS the [CBCentralManagerScanOptionAllowDuplicatesKey](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerscanoptionallowduplicateskey) option (which is disabled by default).
+To align the behaviour across platform the [CBCentralManagerScanOptionAllowDuplicatesKey](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerscanoptionallowduplicateskey) option is enabled on iOS.

-In most cases (like observing the distance to a beacon) this behavior satisfies both platform needs.
-In the future, we will provide a common API that allows customization of the emission behavior.